oist/optinist/docs/utils/tutorials.md

 <img width="400px" src="../_static/tutorials/fig27_fluo.png" alt="Whole" />
 </p>

 Now you can explore the ROI and time course.
 The color of ROI and corresponding time course is matched.
 You will know the cell ID by letting your mouse over the cell.
-Clicking on the cell automatically add the fluorescence time course of the clicked cell.
+Clicking on the cell automatically adds the fluorescence time course of the clicked cell.
 <br>
 <p align="left">
 <img width="600px" src="../_static/tutorials/fig28_roifluo.png" alt="Whole" />